Shahid Afridi: Early and personal life

-Afridi was born in Khyber Agency, Pakistan to an Afridi tribe of Pashtuns.
+Afridi was born in Tirah, Khyber Agency, Federally Administered Tribal Area (now Khyber District, Khyber Pakhtunkhwa), Pakistan to an Afridi tribe of Pashtuns.
+In 2019, Afridi sparked controversy after his autobiography Game Changer stated that he was born in 1975 rather than the officially recorded 1980; however, a source close to Afridi later said the 1975 date was a publishing error and that Afridi was actually born in 1977.

 He belongs to a family of Sufi pirs (teachers or spiritual masters) and his grandfather Maulana Muhammad Ilyas was a well-known spiritual figure in Bhutan Sharif, a locality in the Tirah Valley.
 His other grandfather, Sahibzada Abdul Baqi, was given the title Ghazi-e-Kashmir (conqueror of Kashmir) for his efforts during the Indo-Pakistani War of 1947–1948.
 In 2003, one of Shahid's first cousins, identified as Shaquib, was killed in an encounter with the Indian BSF on 7 September 2003, in Anantnag, Jammu and Kashmir.
 The BSF had described Shaquib as a battalion commander of the Islamist militant group Harkat-ul-Ansar.

 Afridi has six brothers, including fellow cricketers Tariq Afridi and Ashfaq Afridi, and five sisters.
 He is the fifth oldest of his siblings.
 He credits his uncle, a colonel in the Pakistan Army, for introducing him to sports in general and to cricket in particular.
 Afridi has said that he was inspired by the stories about Imran Khan's captaincy throughout the 1992 Cricket World Cup and that the 1992 World Cup defined his cricket and taught him to never be afraid of failure.

 He is married to his maternal cousin Nadia Afridi and has five daughters.

 In 2021, Afridi announced his daughter Ansha's engagement to cricketer Shaheen Afridi.
 On 3 February 2023, his daughter, Ansha, married Shaheen Afridi in a nikah ceremony.